Till The Clouds Roll By

 11-07-45

-Final day of filming is devoted to finishing the "D'Ye Love Me" number.
+Final day of filming (for Judy) is devoted to finishing the "D'Ya Love Me" number.
+Called for 10am, Judy arrived at 10:30am, dismissed (done) at 6:40pm.

 The film would not be released until January 1947.